HTL-NL/AI-Literature/README.md

 The story is fiction.
 The systems and incentives it describes are not.
+It is not written by AI, but about AI.

 Available formats
 	•	PDF – for fixed-layout reading